+New Jersey is a trucking state.
+Big rigs move millions of dollars of merchandise across New Jersey highways each year.
+Given the high number of trucks on New Jersey roads, there are also a comparatively high number of truck accidents in the state.
 Like motor vehicle accidents, a truck accident can cause serious personal injury or even death.
 However, because a truck is a larger and heavier vehicle than a passenger car, a truck accident may cause a greater amount of property damage and a greater degree of injury when compared to an ordinary motor vehicle accident.

 Truck accidents can also occur in the context of road construction accidents.
-Additionally, the way in which a plaintiff would prosecute a trucking negligence accident case may be slightly different than that of an ordinary motor vehicle accident.
-Often times, truck drivers are required to have special licenses and comply with certain department of transportation regulations.
-If the driver failed to have a proper license or failed to observe all department of transportation regulations, and the drivers failure lead to an accident, the injured party may have a claim for the injuries they suffered.
+Additionally, the way in which a trucking negligence accident case is handled may be slightly different than that of an ordinary motor vehicle accident.
+Truck drivers are required by New Jersey negligence law to drive using reasonable care under the circumstances.
+If they fail to drive with ordinary caution and care, and that failure causes an injury, they may be held liable through a negligence lawsuit.
+Truck drivers may also be required to have special licenses and comply with certain department of transportation regulations.
+If the driver failed to have a proper license or failed to observe all department of transportation regulations, and the driver’s failure lead to an accident, the injured party may have a claim for the injuries they suffered.